anton-bregolas/NS-Session-Setlist/README.md

 ### Output ABC Field Order

-Given the fluidity and variability of the de-facto applied <a href="https://abcnotation.com/wiki/abc:standard:v2.1" target="_blank">ABC Notation Standard</a>, Encoder attempts to strike a balance between rigid-but-predictable and highly-permissive output.
-As such Encoder v.1.0 offers an array of customizable settings and a pre-determined order of ABC Fields.
-Field ordering serves both aesthetic and functional purposes and enables the custom ABC Field-merging algorithm that produces clean-looking ABC Sets.
-Field merging is on by default and can be turned off in Encoder Settings.
+Given the fluidity and variability of the de-facto applied <a href="https://abcnotation.com/wiki/abc:standard:v2.1" target="_blank">**ABC Notation Standard**</a>, Encoder attempts to strike a balance between rigid-but-predictable and highly-permissive output.
+As such Encoder v.1.0 combines an array of customizable settings with a pre-determined order of ABC Fields.
+Strict order of fields serves both aesthetic and functional purposes and enables the custom ABC Field-merging algorithm that produces clean-looking ABC Sets.

+> [!NOTE]
+> ABC Field merging is ON by default and can be turned off in Encoder Settings.

 ABC Field Tag | Description | Mergeable? |
 | --- | --- | --- |